bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   ssh root@my_vm_or_my_server -L 9999:localhost:80

-And then open a local web browser and open http://localhost:9999 .
+Then open a local web browser and open http://localhost:9999 .
 Check the web for more on ssh port forwarding.

 .. image:: images/capture_index_1.png